nexmo-se/websocket-server/README.md

 ## Set up

-Have Node.js installed on your system, this application has been tested with Node.js version 16.15 Install node modules with the command "npm install" Start application with the command "node websocket-server"
+Have Node.js installed on your system, this application has been tested with Node.js version 16.15<br><br>

+Install node modules with the command "npm install"<br><br>

+Start application with the command "node websocket-server"<br><br>

 ## How this application works

-Detects DTMF events received from Vonage Voice API platform
+Detects DTMF events received from Vonage Voice API platform<br><br>

-Receives audio from the PSTN legs connected to this WebSocket (set up by the Voice APi application named pstn-websocket.js)
+Receives audio from the PSTN legs connected to this WebSocket (set up by the Voice APi application named pstn-websocket.js)<br><br>

-Your actual application can send audio in the other direction to those PSTN legs via the established WebSocket
+Your actual application can send audio in the other direction to those PSTN legs via the established WebSocket<br><br>